A weeklong workshop with Alan Watson Featherstone & Pupak Haghighi

 Because of its location, there is no mains water, electricity, Internet access or mobile phone signal, and facilities are simple – a wood stove is the heat source, sleeping mats are provided on the bedroom floors, there is a compost toilet and a photovoltaic panel provides enough power for lighting in the evenings.

-Transport: We will meet participants at 12 noon on the first day (Saturday 23rd May, or Saturday 29th August) at the Railway Station in Inverness, and will provide minibus transport from there to the workshop.
+Transport: We will meet participants at 12 noon on the first day (Saturday 28th October 2023) at the Railway Station in Inverness, and will provide minibus transport from there to the workshop.
 Because of the remote site where the workshop is based it is not possible to take private cars there.
-At the end of the workshop we will return you to Inverness by 10 am on the closing Saturday (30th May, or 5th September).
+At the end of the workshop we will return you to Inverness by 10 am on the closing Saturday (4th November 2023).

-What you need to bring: Please bring a sleeping bag, warm clothing, waterproof outdoor wear (ie jacket and rain pants), good hiking boots, insect repellent and a midge net (it will be midge season), a small daypack, lunchbox, thermos flask for hot drinks, water bottle and a head torch, as well as personal toiletries, towel etc and any special or luxury foods (eg chocolate).
+What you need to bring: Please bring a sleeping bag, warm clothing, waterproof outdoor wear (ie jacket and rain pants), good hiking boots, insect repellent and a midge net (it will be the start of the midge season), a small daypack, lunchbox, thermos flask for hot drinks, water bottle and a head torch, as well as personal toiletries, towel etc and any special or luxury foods (eg chocolate).

-Cost: We are offering these workshops on a three-tiered price scale.
+Cost: We are offering this workshop on a three-tiered price scale.
 We ask potential participants to reflect on, and choose, which price to pay, taking into account both their own situation, and how their payment may help others as well.

 We do not want money to be the limiting factor which prevents the right people from participating in the workshop.
 If your personal circumstances preclude you from paying the fees quoted above, please provide details of your situation, as we may be able to assist with a partial bursary.

-Bookings and payment for the workshops can be made here.
+Bookings and payment for the workshop can be made here.